Datapath

 A data path is a collection of functional units such as arithmetic logic units (ALUs) or multipliers that perform data processing operations, registers, and buses.
 Along with the control unit it composes the central processing unit (CPU).
-A larger data path can be made by joining more than one data paths using multiplexers.
+A larger data path can be made by joining multiple data paths using multiplexers.

 A data path is the ALU, the set of registers, and the CPU's internal bus(es) that allow data to flow between them.